warrior1211421/Gaming-Techies/content/posts/top-10-list-best-gaming-mouse-for-valorant-with-buyers-guide.md

   Laser sensors are usually installed in the cheaper mice that are a more basic and simpler form of a sensor.
 They have a projected laser that reads out the surface that you are using.
 However, there may be some readability issues.
 These are good when you use smooth mouse pads.

   Optical sensors are much more efficient than laser sensors and can scan your surface more accurately than them.
-The accurate tracking gives them a great edge to be considered the best sensors installed in the best gaming mice for high FPS games, especially for Valorant, which needs much more speed and accuracy than any other game.
+The accurate tracking gives them a great edge to be considered the best sensors installed in the best gaming mice for high FPS games, especially for **[Valorant](https://playvalorant.com/)**, which needs much more speed and accuracy than any other game.

   So we suggest you go for the mouse that comes with these optical sensors to make your game more comfortable, enjoyable, and, most importantly, responsive.